frconor-ebook/meditations/_posts/2025-05-07-our-lady-of-peace.md

 We ask Our Lady to be that Queen of that reality inside us.
 The Entrance Antiphon of Our Lady the Queen says, "The Queen stands at your right hand arrayed in cloth of gold" (Ps.
 45:9).

-It\'s all the beautiful titles we give to Our Lady that she's our Queen.
+It\'s all the beautiful titles we give to Our Lady that she's Our Queen.
 We ask her to reign over everything that we do.

 Here in this center, while we do many, many things, and possibly, we don\'t see the fruit of everything we do.
 That\'s part of the equation.